The Cross Island Line will be the eighth line to be introduced into the MRT system.

 There are two phases in the EIA.

 Phase 1 of the EIA commenced on August 2014 and has been completed in December 2015.
 This phase studies the existing ecosystem and conditions, assesses the impact of proposed site investigation works, and proposes mitigating measures for the alignment options.
-The final Phase 1 report can be viewed on the LTA website.
+The final Phase 1 report was gazetted by the LTA on 5 February 2016 and it can be viewed on the LTA website.

-Two possible underground alignments for the Cross Island Line in the vicinity of the CCNR is being considered:
+Two possible underground alignments for the Cross Island Line in the vicinity of the CCNR were being considered:

 Direct alignment (Coloured blue in diagram)

 After the completion of site investigation works, the full EIA, and taking into account the various concerns and considerations, the Ministry of Transport announced on 4 December 2019 that the Cross Island Line will run 70 metres deep directly under the CCNR.

 The Land Transport Authority announced on 25 January 2019 the alignment for the eastern leg of the Cross Island Line.
 A depot will also be constructed at Changi East to house the trains for the Cross Island Line.

 Stage 1 of the Cross Island Line will be 29km long with 12 stations from Aviation Park to Bright Hill, interchanging with other MRT lines at Pasir Ris, Hougang and Ang Mo Kio.
 Constructions for stage 1 of the line is expected to commence in 2020 and be completed by 2029.
 A new 57ha depot will also be constructed at-grade at Changi East to provide maintenance and stabling facilities for up to 80 trains.
 In a written reply by the Minister of Transport on 11 May 2021, the CRL1 is delayed by a year due to the COVID-19 pandemic, and is scheduled to open in 2030.